Frequently Asked Questions - FAQ

 Real topography and real thermal regions

 On the one hand, such a division with very small areas would lose clarity.
-For planning a longer flight, countless detailed forecasts would have to be viewed, and one would get lost in details.
-On the other hand, a fine-meshed division is of no use if the input model cannot sufficiently resolve the topography.
-The ICON-D2 can still "see" most valleys with its 2.2 km grid, but these are significantly flattened in the ICON-D2 topography.
+For planning a longer flight, you would have to look at countless detailed forecasts and would get lost in the details.
+On the other hand, a fine-meshed division is of no use if the input model cannot resolve the topography sufficiently.
+The ICON-D2, with its 2.2 km grid, can still "see" most valleys, but these are greatly flattened in the ICON-D2 topography.

 ICON-D2 topography and new Regtherm regions